2024 ElkBros Best Days Season Planner

 BEST 7 DAYS

-3rd to 5 year with average skills and and some harvests: Top 7 days for this group would be between the 11th to the 17th for us.
-But in having to choose between first or second hunt, we would go either the 8th-14th or the 16th to the 22nd as hunt days.
-These dates eliminate the Labor Day crowd and put you in the middle of the rut and best moon phase.
-Lots of big plusses.
+3rd to 5 year with average skills and and some harvests: Top 7 days for this group, in having to choose between first or second hunt, we would go either the 7th-14th or the 18th to the 24th as hunt days.
+These dates eliminate the Labor Day crowd and put you in the middle of the rut.
 With locating elk being half of the battle, you should be hearing lots of bugles as bulls are now vying for their harems.

 5th to 10 year plus experience with solid skills and and multiple harvests: This group has the skill sets and strategies already set for your favorite part of September.
 And there will be plenty of different reasons and goals that will determine your days.